berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 27: Outside of class

 - Complete [A09: What is Hashing?](https://docs.google.com/document/d/1m8a7SQ8TqOgRj7KzthJCtAPVAFr9EO0j1ACYUnTj6gE/edit?usp=sharing)
 - Keep working on [L6: Recursive Art](https://docs.google.com/document/d/1G8fM7h32cE0IALTYOj5SsBa5i9kk9VMih81LOMtuGtM).
-Milestone 2 is due on Monday, March 30, 2026.
+Milestone 2 is due on Wednesday, April 1, 2026.
+- **Reminder**: In L7 there will be a choice of two different environments for L7, but you must choose environment and stick to it.
+For the faster environment to be an option, you need the Github Student Developer pack, whose set-up was very carefully described in [A00: Getting Started](https://docs.google.com/document/d/12iJBToSMk2A1n2mSdAmwKnFEpFVlnLz73ulsyt0htNM/edit?tab=t.0#bookmark=id.cjh2laqa175g).
+If you got rejected before and then forgot about it, go back and very, very slowly and methodically follow the directions that I gave there, paying very close attention to each of the details.
+Rushing through will likely make you miss something important.
+It cannot be used immediately, so you do need to do this in advance, like now, if you didn't do it in the beginning of the term.

 ## Day 26: Wednesday, March 25, 2026
 ### Day 26: In class